TM Forum's Collaboration Program is a "Virtual Research and Development Consortium"

 Once a deliverable has come to a point of development where it is stable and it can be formally shared it will enter the approval process.
 To ensure the material is of a high quality there are a number of levels of review & evaluation.
 Full details of the approval process is available at this link

-Other peer teams and interest groups may be invited to participate in this review stage.
+Other peer teams, discussion groups and communities may be invited to participate in this review stage.

 Once the team has ‘blessed’ the deliverable, it is submitted into the next phase of the approval process.
 At this point it may be reviewed and edited for format by the TM Forum office.
 In some cases, the format editor may find inconsistencies requiring consultation with the team leader or editor, and a final review by a team representative may be required.